jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 - `endErrorStorageSize`

 The storage limits and end storage sizes allow fine-tuning of memory usage.
-They determine how many codepoint, grapheme, and error positions are stored in the indexer..
+They determine how many codepoint, grapheme, and error indexes are stored in the indexer..

 There is nothing wrong with specifying an end storage size without specifying the corresponding storage limit, but doing so creates a redundant storage allocation.